The Criminal (Havelock Ellis): Context

 Italian Cesare Lombroso is recognised worldwide as the founding father of criminal anthropology since he was the first to perceive the study of crime as a self-standing scientific field.
 Lombroso is credited to be the first to regard criminality as a physical anomaly that can be measured and weighted.
 Lombroso founded his own school of thought on criminal anthropology, which attracted support from fellow scientists across Europe.
 Ellis highly regarded the Italian criminal anthropologist and considered that Lombroso's book, L'uomo delinquente, should have been considered as influential as On the Origin of Species.
 Havelock Ellis was one of Lombroso's followers and one of the few postulating the theory of the inborn criminal in the United Kingdom.
-The criminal was the only British book, published between 1880 and 1918, solely based on Cesare Lombroso's theories on criminal anthropology.
+The criminal was the only British book published between 1880 and 1918 based solely on Cesare Lombroso's theories on criminal anthropology.

 Studies on criminals or criminality in general had been conducted in England prior to the publication of The criminal.
 These studies were conducted independently of the field of criminal anthropology, which was scarcely known in the second half of the nineteenth century.
 Regardless of the lack of enthusiasm in the British scientific community, Ellis found the topic relevant and important for society.
 When researching for his book, Ellis was disappointed that his peers did not share his enthusiasm and had little or no knowledge at all about criminal anthropology.
 He decided that The criminal could be a valuable contribution to the scarce British literature on criminal anthropology.

 Ellis mentions Franz Joseph Gall as one of the founders of modern science of criminal anthropology.
 Gall was convinced that intellectual capacities are influenced by the volume and the shape of the brain.
 The physical characteristics of the brain dictate the shape of the skull.
 The new study field established by Gall is known as phrenology.
 Gall applied his phrenological knowledge to criminal anthropology and concluded that physical characteristics of the skulls could predict criminal tendencies.
 His beliefs prove that, similar to Havelock Ellis, Gall was a follower of Cesare Lombroso.

 The measure of culpability, and the measure of punishment cannot be determined by a study of the illegal act, but only by a study of the individual committing it.